+Signed on

-DISTRICT--SANTA CRUZ METROPOLITAN TRANSIT DISTRICT
+DISTRICTSANTA CRUZ METROPOLITAN TRANSIT DISTRICT

-CONTRACTOR--
+Leslie R. White General Manager

+CONTRACTOR

 By

+Approved as to Form:

 Margaret Rose Gallagher District Counsel

 PART VII

 FEDERAL TRANSIT ADMINISTRATION REQUIREMENTS FOR NON-CONSTRUCTION CONTRACTS

 This Contract is subject to the terms of a financial assistance contract between the Santa Cruz Metropolitan Transit District and the Federal Transit Administration (FTA) of the United States Department of Transportation.